ppy/osu-wiki/wiki/Help_Centre/en.md

 **Yes, absolutely!**

-If you have purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your name **once** for free.
+If you have purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your username **once** for free.
 This name change can be redeemed at the [osu!store](https://osu.ppy.sh/store/products/32).

-At any point thereafter, you may purchase a username change to change your name to whatever you wish.
-However, each change will become progressively more expensive - the second will cost $8 USD, the third $16 USD, and so on, up to a cap of $100 USD.
+At any point thereafter, you may purchase a name change to change your username to whatever you wish.
+However, each change will become progressively more expensive: the second will cost $8 USD, the third $16 USD, and so on up to a cap of $100 USD.
 We do this to prevent people from abusing the system to change their names in rapid succession.

 If you are only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free name change to fix these issues.
 We will not charge you for these sorts of name changes, but you **MUST** do them through a support email.
-Keep in mind we will only perform this a limited number of times, so make sure you really want it!
+Please keep in-mind that we will only perform this a limited number of times, so make sure you really want it!

 #### Can I take another player's username?

 **Yes, but only under certain circumstances.**

-If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.
+If a player has not signed-in for at least six months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.

-If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
+If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those six months.
 This is to prevent people from stealing the usernames of active or recently retired players.

 #### Is it possible to change my name back or revert to my old username?

 **Yes, but only under certain circumstances.**

 We grant free reverts for a user's direct previous username.
-Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request your name-change reverted.
+Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request that your name change be reverted.

-Changes to any other previous names must be [purchased via the store](https://osu.ppy.sh/store/products/32).
+Changes to any other previous names must be [purchased via the osu!store](https://osu.ppy.sh/store/products/32).

 We only grant this one time per account, so please consider carefully before requesting!

 #### My username has been changed back/reverted!

-**We only force username reverts for usernames we deem inappropriate or abusive.**
+**We only force username reverts for usernames that we deem inappropriate and/or abusive.**

-If you find your recent namechange has been undone, it may be because the username you changed to was abusive, inappropriate, or considered offensive.
-We will not perform the change again even if requested, but if you purchased it on the store, we will offer a free change to replace it.
+If you find that your recent name change has been undone, it may be because the username you changed to was abusive, inappropriate, and/or considered offensive.
+We will not perform the change again, even if requested.
+But if you purchased it on the osu!store, we will offer a free name change to replace it. <!-- Does the player have to request this free name change replacement through an email?
+This line makes it unclear. -->

 If the change was done with the free change that comes with a supporter tag, we cannot offer to change it again.

-#### Can I remove my previous usernames/delete username history?
+#### Can I remove my previous usernames/delete my username history?

-**Under certain circumstances.**
+**Yes, but only under certain circumstances.**

-Your profile will show all your previous purchased namechanges, but we only selectively remove the ones that may be an issue for you.
-If one of your previous usernames breaches your privacy (for example, if it contains your legal name) or can lead to your privacy being breached (via other websites), contact [accounts@ppy.sh](mailto:accounts@ppy.sh) to request it removed.
+Your profile will show all your previous purchased name changes, but we only selectively remove the ones that may be an issue for you.
+If one of your previous usernames breaches your privacy (for example, if it contains your legal name) or can lead to your privacy being breached (via other websites), contact [accounts@ppy.sh](mailto:accounts@ppy.sh) to request that it be removed.

-### Other issues
+### Other Issues

-#### The flag on my account profile is wrong!
+#### The flag on my account's profile is wrong!

 **We can change this for you, but only if you are actively living in the country that you wish to change to.**

 We determine your country as shown on your profile page from the area in which you first registered your account from.

-If you create an account while on holiday in the United States, your account will show as belonging to the US - you'll even appear on the country rankings for the US too.
+For example, if you create an account while on holiday in the United States, your account will show as belonging to the US and will appear on the country rankings for the US too.

-The support team can happily change your account's country upon request, **but only if you are actively living within that country at the time.**
+The support team can and will happily change your account's country upon request, **but only if you are actively living within that country at the time.**

-To confirm this, the team will ask for proof of residency - be it the appropriate passport, drivers license for your country, or some other form of ID.
-This must be displayed in a picture next to your monitor with the osu! client open and signed in to your account.
+To confirm this, the team will ask for proof of residency; be it the appropriate passport, drivers license for your country, or some other form of ID.
+This must be displayed in a picture next to your monitor with the osu! client open and signed-in to your account.

 We will never display this information to anyone else, and we encourage you to blank out any personal information (that will not otherwise make it impossible for us to determine what country the document is for!) if you are concerned about your privacy.